rossmacarthur/passthesalt/README.rst

 License
 -------

 This project is licensed under the MIT License.
-See the `LICENSE.txt`_ file.
+See the `LICENSE`_ file.

-.. _LICENSE.txt: LICENSE.txt
+.. _LICENSE: LICENSE